When it came to the principle of time in/ time out, I thought I understood it thoroughly. But I was making one substantial mistake.

 The problem?
 My son doesn’t want me to stay.

 So we enter into this cycle of him screaming for me.
-I say that I’m here for him to which replies he wants space.
+I return to his side to which replies that he wants space.
 Then he screams for me again.
 I wait on the stairs outside of his room as the cycle plays itself out.
 Eventually, he cools down.
 Then I talk to him and we go downstairs.

 Every. single. time. he starts having a rough time, I know we are in for this same ordeal.